git-semver/git-inspect/README.md

 $ npm install -g
 ```

-From registry
+From NPM-registry
 ```
 $ npm install git-inspect -g
 ```

 ## Usage

-In the working tree repository the inspector collects incomplete information
+In the working tree repository the inspector collects incomplete information.
 Now use only in bare repository directory.

 ```